rbyers87/PrimalLifts-1/README.md

 npm install && npm run dev
 I've updated the ProfileSettings.tsx and AdminSettings.tsx components to use Supabase storage for profile and welcome page images.
 I've also added a storage policy for avatars.

 I want to remove cloudinary and use supabase storage/buckets for everything.
+Created a bucket on supabase titled "primalphotos"